orisai/scheduler/docs/README.md

 $scheduler = new SimpleScheduler(null, null, $executor);
 ```

-If your executable script is not `bin/console` or if you are using multiple scheduler setups, specify the executable:
+If the executable script is not `bin/console` or multiple scheduler setups are used, specify the executable:

 ```php
 use Orisai\Scheduler\Executor\ProcessJobExecutor;